 Registration is required

-To enroll in the online or correspondence course contact the online and correspondence course coordinator Mike Widner at email@example.com.
+To enroll in the online or correspondence course contact the online and correspondence course coordinator Mike Widner at firstname.lastname@example.org.
 When contacting the coordinator, please be specific as to which course type you are interested in.
-If you have questions you can call Mike at 608-356-3621.
-All Wisconsin recreational safety students are required to obtain a Wisconsin DNR Customer ID Number when registering for a safety education class and must provide that number to their instructor - see Get a DNR customer ID in sidebar.
+Email is the preferred contact method for course inquiries, but Mike can also be reached at (608) 356 3621 for further questions.
+All Wisconsin recreational safety students are required to obtain a Wisconsin DNR Customer ID Number when registering for a safety education class and must provide that number to their instructor - see Get a DNR customer ID in the sidebar.

-Students must complete and pass all homework assignments and the course exam to finish the online or correspondence courses.
-Trapper education instructors are trappers themselves and so have limited availability during trapping season, please plan accordingly.
+To complete the online or correspondence courses, students must complete and pass all homework assignments and the course exam.
+Trapper education instructors are trappers themselves and have limited availability during trapping season, please plan accordingly.